- Antique Diamonds

 The early brilliant diamond cut created in 1650 was named after Cardinal Mazarin, who was very fond of diamonds.

-Portrait Diamond
+Portrait Diamonds

 A portrait-cut diamond resembles a thin sheet of ice with step facets surrounding a large, open table.
 The shallow cut was typically set over miniature portraits and tiled paintings.
 The portrait cut is similar to the Polki diamonds and has a similar faceting.